Yvand/LDAPCP/Fix-setup-issues.md

+# Fix setup issues
 Sometimes, install, uninstall or update of LDAPCP solution fails.
-It has nothing to do with LDAPCP solution itself and it is due to various unpredictable reasons in SharePoint.
+It has nothing to do with LDAPCP solution itself, but it is caused by various reasons in SharePoint.

 When this happens, most of the time LDAPCP features are in a half installed state which must be fixed.
 Perform all the step below on the server **running central administration**: